Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

     });
 ```

 The first `console.log("Number of quakes = " + parsedJSON.metadata.count);` refers to a single variable, which it prints to the Developer Tools console.
 The next statement `console.log(parsedJSON.features);` prints the whole array of features to the console.
-We'll explore this in the next challenge!

 ### 4th Challenge, 20 minutes: Extract that data from the GeoJSON!!!
 #### Copy and paste [the html below](https://github.com/Ryshackleton/d3_maptime/blob/master/html/myEarthquakeMap.html) to a file called `myEarthquakeMap.html`.
 This script does the following, some of which should look familiar!
 1. The first few lines create an SVG in the body with some size and style attributes
 1. The d3.json(...) send the JSON request from the URL to get the GeoJSON data
-1. Create some circles on the SVG with their cx, cy = [0,0]
+1. The lines inside the `function(parsedJSON) { }` block creates some circles on the SVG with their cx, cy = [0,0]

 #### Your task will be to modify the two .attr("cx", ...) and .attr("cy", ...) to assign the longitude (x) and latitude (y) to the "cx" and "cy" variables.
 I know, I know, lat/long's can be negative, and lat/long's aren't the same thing as SVG pixels, but we'll get to that very soon.